andreaswolf/fractor/packages/typo3-fractor/README.md

 Fractor will apply the rules specified in the configuration file to the targeted files.

 Review the changes to ensure they meet your expectations.

+## Development

+Development happens in the [Fractor monorepo on GitHub](https://github.com/andreaswolf/fractor/)